FancybearIN/notes/case7.md

 - An attacker needs only clipboard-access (IME/Accessibility/malicious app) or physical/root access to harvest values — making this high-risk for tokens, OTPs, passwords, and recovery codes.

 - Fix by avoiding global clipboard use for secrets, use ephemeral in-app buffers, auto-clear clipboard, and reduce token lifetime.

-If you want, I can immediately export this into a neatly formatted markdown file for your notes or produce the annotated Frida hook I use to detect clipboard writes (ready-to-run).
-Tell me which artifact you'd like next and I’ll drop it in a single file.